Frequently Asked Questions

 How (and who) do I pay for my program?

 2.)
-Summer or winterim provider program - Students pay the provider directly for the entire program cost, housing, tuition, and fees.
-If you are billed tuition by Concordia for a summer/winterim program with a provider (API, TEAN, ISA), please email firstname.lastname@example.org immediately.
+Summer or Winterim provider program - Students pay the provider directly for the entire program cost, housing, tuition, and fees.
+If you are billed tuition by Concordia for a Summer/Winterim program with a provider (API, TEAN, AIFS), please email firstname.lastname@example.org immediately.

 3.)
 Semester provider programs - Students going on a provider program for a semester will pay Concordia.
 We have agreements with our approved program providers that they bill Concordia, and we apply the fees to your account as follows:

 - Concordia's tuition rate, (or the program tuition rate if it is higher than Concordia's).
 This is so the student keeps their financial aid package and can use 529 funds to pay the fees.

 - Housing is billed at the provider's published rate to the student's Concordia account.

 - Any scholarships are taken out of the housing cost unless the exceed the housing amount.